rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.1.4 =
+= 4.1.5 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix audio/video height and fullscreen issue.
+Fix issue where multiple gallery shortcode not working together.

 == Sponsors ==